 Airport Taxis: There are taxis available on both the Swiss and French sides of the airport.
 The average fares to nearby towns are as follows: Mulhouse €50, Freiburg €125, Basel CHF 50.
 Fares will be higher at night.

-Facilities: The terminal contains an information desk, restaurants and cafes, duty-free shopping, currency exchange facilities and ATMs.
+Facilities: The terminal contains an information desk, restaurants and cafes, duty-free shopping, currency exchange facilities, a comprehensive business centre and ATMs.

 Parking: There is plenty of short and long-term parking available, but prices vary between the French and Swiss sides.